top of page

 The CEI Project Philosophy

-The Spirit of a CEI Project A CEI project is a call to action.
+A CEI project is a call to action.
 We invite young people to observe, imagine, create, and act to make their communities more sustainable.
 You are not just passive listeners; you are caretakers and youth leaders shaping solutions.

 Quick Tips: The "Do's & Don'ts"